VirgilSecurity/demo-twilio-backend-nodejs/Quick start guide.md

     'value': 'User nickname'
 }];

-generateKeyPair.then(function(keyPair) {
-    // Instantiate Virgil Keys client with developer's access token var vsKeysService = new Virgil.PublicKeysService('45fd8a505f50243fa8400594ba0b2b29');

 // Publish the key to the Virgil Keys infrastructure to make available for other users vsKeysService.publish(keyPair, userIdentity).then(
     function(response) {
         // Save public and private keys values to the global variables for further encryption / decryption currentUserPublicKeyId = response.id.public_key_id;
         currentUserPrivateKey = keyPair.privateKey;
     })
 ));
-});
 ```

 ## Create a channel